 Pregnancy: Other considerations

 In particular, drug pharmacokinetics will change in the mother.
-For example increases in plasma volume result in lower serum concentrations of drugs that are predominantly held in the plasma, that is those with a low volume of distribution (e.g. aspirin, phenytoin).
+For example, increases in plasma volume result in lower serum concentrations of drugs that are predominantly held in the plasma, that is those with a low volume of distribution (e.g. aspirin, phenytoin).
 A reduction in serum albumin concentrations may result in higher levels of the free fractions of some protein bound drugs (e.g. phenytoin, diazepam).
 Increases in renal function may affect the clearance of drugs excreted by the kidney (e.g. ampicillin, gentamicin).

 It is important to remember that some of these parameters will quickly revert back to their pre-pregnancy levels and that dose adjustments may be required soon after delivery.
 For example the changes in drug metabolism that require lamotrigine doses to be significantly increased during pregnancy rapidly return to normal postpartum, requiring close monitoring and prompt dose reductions to avoid toxicity.

 When advising on a medicine for use in pregnancy don’t forget the 'normal' contraindications and precautions as they apply to the mother (e.g. avoid recommending labetalol for hypertension in a pregnant patient with asthma).
-Preventable side effects from medication can reduce maternal compliance, but major side effects might also threaten the fetus.
+Preventable side effects from medication can reduce maternal compliance, but major side effects might also threaten the pregnancy.

 You can read more about folic acid use in pregnancy on the bumps website and read about other dietary advice in pregnancy on the NHS website.